 Regain control over your eating habits!
 And not the other way round.

-2. It Is Incredibly Cheap
+2. One Meal a Day Is Incredibly Cheap

 Do the following phrases of conventional wisdom sound familiar to you?